Efficient Computation of Whole-Body Control Utilizing Simplified Whole-Body Dynamics via Centroidal Dynamics: Evaluation

 The task for comparative experiments is configured as seen in Table~\ref{tableTask}.
 These tasks were constructed similarly to the tasks in \cite{herzog2016momentum}, for bipedal robot walking.
 Table~\ref{tableTask} shows the various task hierarchies of LQP formulation configured using the original whole-body model.
 Since the walking is consists of single contact and double contact scenarios, Table~\ref{tableTask2} shows how the tasks from Table~\ref{tableTask} are divided into two parts utilizing the proposed method.
 The result measured the computation time in single support ($c=1$, $k=2$) and double support ($c=2$, $k=1$) scenarios occurring during walking.
 The tasks configured in this manner were structured in an LQP formulation and computed through the sequential method.

-The results of comparing the computation times for solving the LQP problem using the sequential method can be observed in Table~\ref{tableComputenew}.

-Table~\ref{tableComputenew} compares the average computation times of the conventional method and the proposed method during double contact and single contact scenarios.
-In both scenarios, the proposed method demonstrated an improvement in computational performance, with a 299\% increase in the single support scenario and a 222\% increase in the double support scenario, indicating enhanced performance compared to the original computation times.
+Table~\ref{tableComputenew} compares the average computation times of the conventional and proposed methods during double and single contact scenarios.
+The proposed method demonstrated a computation time decrease of 66.5\% in the single support scenario and 54.9\% in the double support scenario, indicating enhanced computational efficiency.

-The trajectory tracking errors resulting from task control using the proposed method and the conventional method were measured and compared.
-The COM and end-effector of the arm are controlled at the same time.
-The control errors can be observed in Figure~\ref{fig:graph1-2}.
-Similar magnitudes of control error were observed in both methods.
-Task space control performance varies with the tuning of the weighting matrix, making it challenging to compare the two methods under perfectly identical conditions.
-Nevertheless, it can be seen that both methods achieve a comparable level of control.
+The trajectory tracking errors of the proposed and conventional methods were measured while simultaneously controlling the COM and the arm’s end-effector.
+As shown in Figure~\ref{fig:graph1-2}, both methods exhibited similar magnitudes of control error.
+Although task space control performance depends on the tuning of the weighting matrix—making exact comparisons challenging—both methods achieved comparable levels of control.